header-bg.png

 Jemima's origins as an electronic artist can be traced back to her teenage years and her love for all things Warp and Ninja Tunes.
 By day she studied and played classical music at The Royal College of Music, but by night she hung out with her artistic collective and explored the world of the underground, art and electronica.

 After several performances at clubs in Shoreditch collaborating with DJ friends, improvising harp to electronica, or mashing up classical fragments or structural elements then re-mixing them to breakbeat, house, trip hop or any genre of EDM with a soul, it was in 2006 when Jemima was first introduced to tape when collaborating with the film composer Benjamin Wallfisch which resulted in the work Nocturne utilising acoustic harp, tape machines and reverse delay.
 Many years later and FF to lockdown 2.0, Jemima began writing her own works which were unveiled at the launch of Hoxton Gallery’s new premises to great success during a contemporary art weekend.
-After launching the Rolls Royce ‘Spectre’ alongside the London Contemporary Orchestra at Goodwood in 2022 which featured an hour of Jemima’s own original works especially written for the event, Jemima now divides her time between live performance and music production in her home studio.
+After launching the Rolls Royce ‘Spectre’ alongside the London Contemporary Orchestra at Goodwood in 2022 which featured a full hour of original works written specifically for the event — a new chapter began.

 nature, texture, iceland, moody, photography, otherworldly iceland, underground, underworld, otherwordly, woodland,